michael-fischer/SaintconPython/Module 00 - Front Matter/readme.md

     choco install pycharm-community

+## Visual Studio Code
+Microsoft already has a great tutorial for [Getting Started with Python on VS Code](https://code.visualstudio.com/docs/python/python-tutorial).
+If you would like to use that IDE please follow the istructions in that tutorial.

 # Preparing for the future
 Sometimes you wont have a choice to work in Python 3.
 Maybe you need to use a library that is only available in Python 2.
 For that they have made the [future possible](http://python-future.org/) in Python 2.
 This compatibility layer has *future* and *past* packages with forward and back ports of features